-WHAT: Bill T. Jones/Arnie Zane Company is looking for TWO HIGHLY SKILLED FEMALE DANCERS WITH SOME EXPERIENCE IN ACTING AND SINGING.
+WHAT: Bill T. Jones/Arnie Zane Company is looking for TWO HIGHLY SKILLED FEMALE-IDENTIFYING DANCERS WITH EXPERIENCE IN ACTING AND SINGING.
 Tentative start date is May 7, 2018.
-This is approximately a 30-week salaried position with full health benefits.
+This is approximately a 25-week salaried position with full health benefits.

 219 W 19th Street, New York, NY, 10011